kqdtran/ninjascraper/README.md

 **A**: It should be, unfortunately.
 We're scraping through every combination of professor's last name, semester, year, etc. Please be patient!

-**Q**: This is so cool!
+## Contact Me
+Please let me know if there is any bug, or if it's not working for you (see the second to last Q&A above).
+Please also contact me if you have any suggestion/idea on how to improve this program.
 Thanks!

-**A**: You're welcome :) Please say thanks to Vaishaal Shankar as well.

-## Contact Me
-Please let me know if there is any bug, or if it's not working for you (see the third to last Q&A above).
 My email is a combination of those strings: "berkeley.edu", "@", "khoatran".

 ## Original Description by Vaishaal Shankar
 https://github.com/Vaishaal/ninjascraper